getcarina/getcarina.com/_posts/2015-12-04-weekly-news-docker-sock-letsencrypt.md

 * A public facing Docker host or a [Carina cluster with only one segment](https://getcarina.com/docs/tutorials/create-connect-cluster/)
 * Your Docker environment set up
 * DNS "A" record set to the IP of your host

+Note: if you're on Docker < 1.9, your commands will [differ just a little bit](#note-for-previous-docker-versions).

 ### Setup the volume for lets-encrypt data